robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 - ftp: works for file & directory operations including support for the m* commands
 - filezilla, fireftp: work fine, including loading into the editor & saving back.
-Take care to limit the number of data session to 1. fireftp **must** be used in passive mode (there may be a bug in fireftp), filezilla may be used in either mode.
+Take care to limit the number of data session to 1.
-- Nautilus: works mostly fine, including loading into the editor & saving back.
+- Nautilus: works fine, including loading into the editor & saving back.
+Configure Nautilus with dconf-editor to show directory count for local dirs only.
-Once mounted, you can open a terminal at that spot.
+Once mounted, you can even open a terminal at that spot.
 The path is someting like: /run/user/1000/gvfs/ftp:host=x.y.y.z.
-Ubutu's Nautilus 3.14.3 seems more robust than my debians 3.14.1 version.
-- Thunar: works fine, including loading directly into e.g. an editor & saving back.
+- Thunar: works fine, including loading & saving of files. directly into e.g. an editor & saving back.
 - Dolphin, Konqueror: work fine most of the time, including loading directly into e.g. an editor & saving back.
 But no obvious disconnect.